 Nikhil Chhabra

-Nikhil Chhabra over 5 years ago
+Nikhil Chhabra about 6 years ago

 1: How is story not just another word for 'hour'.
 Because at the end you said 1 SP equals some time t.
 2: People can argue about hours, people can argue about story points.
 Both the things depends on the person.
 3: Highly skilled person might find the task less complex.
 And person with lower skill will find the same task more complex.
 So we face the same problem.
 4: If discussion among ourselves could solve the problem than we could come to a conclusion even while estimating with hours.